Deer Management Permits (DMPs)

 - Disabled veterans with a service-connected disability rated at 40% or greater (who are residents of New York) will receive preference on DMPs.
 Annually, you must bring a letter from the Department of Veterans Affairs, dated in the current year, with your case number and your disability percentage.
 If you are claiming permanent disabled status, the letter must clearly state that the 40% or more service-related disability is permanent.

-- Group ownership: It is illegal for more than one person per 50+ acre tax map ID to apply as a landowner, regardless of how many co-owners.
-Additional 50+ acre parcels in the same WMU require separate tax IDs.
+- Group ownership: It is illegal for more than one person per 50-plus-acre tax map ID to apply as a landowner, regardless of how many co-owners.
+Additional 50-plus-acre parcels in the same WMU require separate tax IDs.

 - Preference points: